Efficient Model-Free Exploration in Low-Rank MDPs: Introduction

 The \LRMDP is perhaps the simplest MDP structure that demands systematic exploration and nonlinear function approximation while allowing for a continuum of states, yet understanding of \emph{efficient} algorithm design for this model is surprisingly limited.
 Existing algorithms suffer from at least one of the following drawbacks: \begin{enumerate}[leftmargin=20pt] \item Computational intractability \citep{jiang2017contextual,jin2021bellman,du2021bilinear,chen2022partially,xie2022role}. \item Strong modeling assumptions (e.g., ability to model $\muh[h+1](\cdot)$, which facilitates application of model-based RL techniques) \citep{agarwal2020flambe,uehara2022representation,cheng2023improved}; in this work, we aim for \emph{model-free} methods that only require learning $\phistarh$. \item Restrictive structural assumptions (e.g., non-negativity or latent variable structure for the embeddings in \eqref{eq:low_rank_mdp}) \citep{modi2021model,zhang2022efficient}. \end{enumerate} At the root of these limitations is the complex interplay between exploration and representation learning: the agent must learn a high-quality representation to guide in exploring the state space, but learning such a representation requires gathering diverse and informative data, which is difficult to acquire without having already explored the state space to begin with.
 Overcoming this challenge---particularly where computational efficiency is concerned---requires (1) representation learning procedures that lead to sufficiently expressive representations for downstream applications, (2) efficient exploration procedures that are robust to errors in learned representations, and 3) understanding the interaction between these procedures, which must be interleaved.
 In this work, we propose an algorithm that addresses each of these challenges, as detailed below.

 \paragraph{Contributions} We provide the first provably computationally efficient and model-free algorithm for general Low-Rank MDPs.
-Our algorithm, \newalg{} (``Volumetric Exploration''), uses the notion of a \emph{generalized optimal design} for the embedding $\phistarh$ as an efficiently computable basis for exploration, and combines this with a minimax representation learning objective \citep{modi2021model,zhang2022efficient}. \newalg interleaves exploration with representation learning in a layer-wise fashion, learning a new representation at each layer $h$ using exploratory data gathered at previous layers, then uses this representation to facilitate computation of a collection of exploratory policies (a \emph{policy cover}), which act as an approximate optimal design for the features at layer $h+1$, ensuring good coverage for subsequent iterations. $\newalg$ is simple and modular, and its analysis is surprisingly compact given the greater generality compared to prior work \citep{zhang2022efficient,modi2021model,mhammedi2023representation}. \loose
+Our algorithm, \mainalg{} (``Volumetric Exploration''), uses the notion of a \emph{barycentric spanner} for the embedding $\phistarh$ as an efficiently computable basis for exploration, and combines this with a minimax representation learning objective \citep{modi2021model,zhang2022efficient}. \mainalg interleaves exploration with representation learning in a layer-wise fashion, learning a new representation at each layer $h$ using exploratory data gathered at previous layers, then uses this representation to facilitate computation of a collection of exploratory policies (a \emph{policy cover}), which act as an approximate barycentric spanner for the features at layer $h+1$, ensuring good coverage for subsequent iterations. $\mainalg$ is simple and modular, and its analysis is surprisingly compact given the greater generality compared to prior work \citep{zhang2022efficient,modi2021model,mhammedi2023representation}. \loose